DietkeSt/good-boy/README.md

 #### Further Improvements

-- Include a fully functioning form.
+- Include a fully functioning form that collects the data submitted.
 - Add several result images, that change depending on the percentage rating.
 - Adding a timer could be useful to make the quiz more difficult in future.
-- Be more specific in git add commands.
+- I will be more specific in git add commands.
+- I will split up the README.md and add separate .md for the testing section for a better overview.

 <br>